fantastic001/VertexVoyage/doc/Seminar1/paper.md

 | Cit-HepPh | 100 | 2.5%         | 2.8%         |
 | Cit-HepTh | 100 | 2.9%         | 3.2%        |

-Evaluation is also done when number of partitions is set to 4 and number of walks per node is set to 10 with walk size 80.
+Evaluation is also done when number of partitions is set to 4 and number of walks per node is set to 10 with walk size 80, as shown in Table 8.

 | Network | F1 score on 4 nodes |
 |---------|---------------------|